mreferre/aws-proton-tutorial/vpc-ecscluster-lb-fargate-tutorial/chapter2/README.md

 Now that we have updated both the environment template and the environments themselves, let's explore updating the services.
 Here is a situation that you, as a platform admin, may come across:

-Developers are annoyed that they have to manually approve changes for our test environment.
-We can use the magic of Proton's Jinja engine to provide this option to our service team.
+Business is requesting that all production deployments are gated by a manual approval from the business (this requires a change in the service pipeline).
+We still want to automatically deploy changes in our test stage though, so we need to use Proton's template rendering engine to create different behaviors based on the environment.

-First locate the `pipeline_infrastructure` CloudFormation template, navigate to the section where the pipeline `Actions` are declared for each service instance, and add an if statement around the `Preproduction_Approval` action.
+First locate the `pipeline_infrastructure` CloudFormation template, navigate to the section where the pipeline `Actions` are declared for each service instance, and add the following `Preproduction_Approval` action (there's a `TODO` comment to help you location the right place to make this change).
 The result should look like the snippet below:

 ```
-{% if 'production' in service_instance.name %}
+{% if 'production' in environment.name %}
         - Actions:
             - ActionTypeId:
                 Category: Approval